 Are you ready to quit smoking?
 Do you need help to quit smoking?
 Health First Colorado (Colorado's Medicaid Program) can help.

 These steps can help you get started:

-- Talk to your provider about your smoking habit and your goal to quit.
+- Talk to your doctor about your smoking habit and your goal to quit.

 Are you pregnant?